PROGRAM TYPES

 Program Overview

-The Criminal Justice Program focuses on the study of law enforcement, public safety, and forensic criminology.
+The Criminal Justice Program is an interdisciplinary program that incorporates academic training, practical preparation and ethical responsibility in its approaches to justice.
 The program is designed to prepare students for various careers in or related to the justice system.
-Students who choose one of these degree paths will find that there is a variety of career choices.
-The program curriculum reflects the ever-changing and evolving criminal justice landscape.
+The program curriculum reflects the ever-changing and evolving criminal justice landscape and the contemporary problems facing our society.
 Courses develop a sense of global awareness and a commitment to social justice and responsibility while promoting respect for the dignity of all persons involved in the criminal justice system.

 Course Of Study